Agenda

 Nelson Bieundurry, Cultural Guidance Worker, Change Em Ways, Mens Outreach Service Aboriginal Corporation (MOSAC)

-CENTRING WOMEN’S VOICES
+CENTRING INDIGENOUS VOICES

 2:30